Scoring Rules

 - Unique Vulnerability Points: Builders are penalized (and breakers incentivized) for unique vulnerabilities.
 The points for unique vulnerability are

-points. - Patch Points: Builders are incentivized for patching unique vulnerabilities.
+100points. - Patch Points: Builders are incentivized for patching unique vulnerabilities.
 The points for a patch for each unique vulnerability are

 Current Score Calculation